On His Birthday, 5 Unknown Facts About Lala Lajpat Rai

 2. The original brain behind 'Make In India'

-Though the Modi government is taking all the credit for coming up with the ‘Make in India’ initiative, it was Rai, who first designed the Swadeshi movement along with Gandhi, Tilak, Aurobindo Ghosh and Bipin Chandra Pal.
+It was Rai, who first designed the Swadeshi movement along with Gandhi, Tilak, Aurobindo Ghosh and Bipin Chandra Pal.

 3. 'Punjab Kesari'

 He was given the name 'Punjab Kesari' before the newspaper ever came into existence! | Wikimedia Commons